MicrosoftDocs/security/operations/incident-response-playbook-compromised-malicious-app.md

 - **Targets** - App ID and Display Name
 - **Modified Properties** - Property name = account enabled, new value = true

 Note: Microsoft globally disables applications found to be violating its Terms of Service.
 In those cases, these applications will show `DisabledDueToViolationOfServicesAgreement` on the `disabledByMicrosoftStatus` property on the related [application](/graph/api/resources/application) and [service principal](/graph/api/resources/serviceprincipal) resource types in Microsoft Graph.
-To prevent them from being instantiated in your organization again in the future, you cannot delete these objects.
+To prevent them from being instantiated in your organization again in the future, you can't delete these objects.

 ### Implement Identity Protection for workload identities